nana-4/Adwaita-expt/README.md

-Experimental Adwaita with various bug fixes and improvements. (**WIP**)
+An experimental Adwaita for technical purposes.

-#### Noteworthy changes
+#### Key changes from the original Adwaita
-* More modern look and feel with slightly flattening.
+* A bit more modern look and feel with slight flattening.
-* Represents the three-dimensional effect with `box-shadow` instead of `background-image`.
+* Represent the three-dimensional effect with `box-shadow` instead of `background-image`.
-* Consistency text coloring.
+* Make text coloring consistent.
-* Animates overlay scrollbars.
+* Animate overlay scrollbars on hovering.
+* Code cleanups.

 #### License
 LGPL